sap-tutorials/data-warehouse-cloud/tutorials/data-warehouse-cloud-datapreparation-2-monitor/data-warehouse-cloud-datapreparation-2-monitor.md

 > CSV files uploaded directly to SAP Data Warehouse Cloud are not monitored.

-In the video below, you can see an overview of Data Integration Monitor in SAP Data Warehouse Cloud.
-The steps in this tutorial will guide you through the same process.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/qUNxdLDIXnk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 ---

 ### Access the Data Integration Monitor